Samsung may tease Galaxy S8 phone on February 26

 We've received official word that Samsung will not be be unveiling the highly anticipated Galaxy S8 at Mobile World Congress later this month, but that might not mean the phone will be completely absent from the event.

-Samsung may give the audience a glimpse of the phone through a one-minute clip, The Korea Herald reports.
+Samsung may give the audience a glimpse of the phone through a 1-minute clip, The Korea Herald reports.

-Despite the surplus of rumors, Samsung has been extremely silent about the Galaxy S8, Samsung's first flagship phone to be released after the Note 7 recall.
+Despite the surplus of rumors, Samsung has been utterly silent about the Galaxy S8, its first flagship phone to be released after the calamitous Note 7 recall.
 Besides mentioning the S8 name here and there, Samsung has yet to give any official word about what this phone will look like or when it will start selling.

 A Samsung spokesperson has confirmed to CNET that the phone will not be announced at MWC, which forgoes the company's usual trend of releasing a Galaxy S phone at the event.